 “For us it is crucial that we are able reach our customers on time, and time is money for us.
 Time is also a key parameter in our quality, enabling us to meet the demands and expectations from our clients.
 It is therefore important that we are able to choose which roads we should select and deselect," says Niels Birk, Terminal Manager for Danske Fragtmænd.

 In 2011, BLIP Systems installed the first BlipTrack sensors on existing poles along the port's internal routes, as well as at the port and on highways leading to the port.
-The sensors works by collecting non-personal data from driver´s mobile devices, such as phones and tablets.
-By re-identifying the devices from multiple sensors, the travel times, dwell times and movement patterns become available.
-Importantly, the solution does not send or track any personal information; it simply monitors the number of Bluetooth devices signals in a given area.
+The sensors work by collecting non-personal data from driver´s mobile devices, such as phones and tablets.
+By re-identifying, the devices from multiple sensors, the travel times, dwell times, and movement patterns become available.
+Importantly, the solution does not send or track any personal information; it merely monitors the number of Bluetooth devices signals in a given area.

 With the information the port has gathered thus far, along with an analysis of that data, it expects to create congestion patterns that might be predictable.